sovlin/Vincent-Herlemont/_posts/professional_experience/2013-09-01-continuous-integration-platform.markdown

 includeExcerpt: true
 company: Imagina-international
 excerpt:
-    "<i class=\"mdi-av-repeat\"></i> Implement  an  continuous integration
-    Current hard to take care.
+    "<i class=\"mdi-av-repeat\"></i> Implement an continuous integration Current hard to take care.
 Biggest JAVA ERP software.
 Steps : Problem analyse, comparison and selection of technologies, documentations, demonstrations, developments and release."
 tags: maven nexus java teamcity sonarcube gradle
 ---

 ### Problematic

-The company Imagina-international need to reworking your development process.
+The company Imagina-international needs to rework the development process.

-**The current :**
+**Currently  :**

-- It's a ERP wrote in java, this is a large application ( 1,5 Million lines )
+- It’s a ERP written in java, this is a large application ( 1,5 Million lines )
-- Nothing continuous integration
+- Any continuous integration
-- Nothing automating test
+- Any automating test
-- Nothing libraries manager
+- Any libraries manager

 ### My mission

-Make a stud for the point presented before ( continuous integration, automating test, libraries manager ).
+Make a study for the point presented before ( continuous integration, automating test, libraries manager ).
-All the technologies must of married with the current code of ERP application.
+  All the technologies have to match with the current code of ERP application.
-Moreover once **impact with a developer practices** need to taking into consideration.
+  Moreover,  **impact on a developer practices** needs to be taken into consideration.

-### Stud & Compare
+### Study & Compare

 - Maven ( Now Gradle was more efficient ! )
 - TeamCity